danial-rashidi/danial-rashidi.github.io/content/blog/The-Problem-With-Centralized-Web.md

 image = "/images/TheProblemWithCentralizedWeb.webp"
 +++

-In the past, the internet was a place for people to showcase their creativity and thoughts freely.
-But today, with the Centralized Web and the domination of the internet by a few large corporations, what has happened to our privacy, freedom, and innovation?
+In the past, the internet was a place for people to express their creativity and thoughts freely.
+However, today, with the rise of the Centralized Web and the dominance of a few large corporations, what has happened to our privacy, freedom, and innovation?

 ## What is the Centralized Web?

-The Centralized Web means that large companies like Google, Facebook, Amazon, etc., have taken control of a massive percentage of global internet traffic.
-Their websites dominate, and there is little to no competition for them.
+The Centralized Web refers to the control of a significant portion of global internet traffic by a few large companies like Google, Facebook, Amazon, and others.
+These companies dominate the web, and there is little to no competition against them.

 ## Privacy

-One of the risks of centralization is our privacy.
-For example, Microsoft and Google collect our data, including personal data, for training their AI bots or selling it to ad companies without our permission.
+One of the major risks of centralization is the loss of privacy.
+Companies like Microsoft and Google collect vast amounts of our data, including personal information, often without our consent.
+This data is used to train AI models or is sold to advertising companies without our permission.

 ## Censorship and Content Control

-Another risk of centralization is that these big websites can remove or display whatever content they want based on their company policies.
-For example, when I was using X (formerly Twitter), I reported a tweet about hating the USA and Democrats, and after I reported that post, they banned me for it.
+Another risk of centralization is the ability of these large platforms to control content.
+They can remove or promote whatever they want based on their company policies.
+For example, when I was using X (formerly Twitter), I reported a tweet criticizing the USA and Democrats.
+Instead of addressing the post, they banned me for reporting it.

 ## The Impact on Innovation

-With this new internet, we don’t really see creativity anymore because you just have to follow trends.
-Creativity and innovation are not as valued.
-For example, if you run a YouTube channel, you have to follow what other people are doing.
-If you introduce creativity in your videos, your views might be lower.
+With this new internet landscape, creativity is stifled.
+You have to follow trends to succeed, and innovation is no longer valued.
+For instance, if you run a YouTube channel, you are pressured to follow what everyone else is doing.
+If you try to add creativity to your content, your views will likely be lower.

 ## What are the Solutions?

 One solution is to run your own website or blog.
-These days, with tools like WordPress and blog generators, creating your own content on your own platform is easy and accessible.
+Today, tools like WordPress and static site generators make creating and managing your own content easier and more accessible than ever.
 Another solution is to use alternatives.
-For example, instead of using X, you can use Mastodon, or instead of using Google, you can use DuckDuckGo as your search engine.
+For example, instead of using X, you could use Mastodon, or instead of Google, try DuckDuckGo as your search engine.

 ## Conclusion

-The risks and dangers of the Centralized Web are serious.
+The risks and dangers of the Centralized Web are real and serious.
 If you care about your privacy and freedom, like I do, consider running your own website or using alternative platforms.
-The future is decentralized, and together, we can build that future.
+The future is decentralized, and we can build that future together.